-The results shown in Fig. 7 are based on 10 day low pass filtered data.
-As discussed in Wettstein and Wallace (2010), large-scale structures in the atmospheric circulation are increasingly prevalent at lower frequency timescales.
+The results shown in Fig. 7 are based on 10-day lowpass-filtered data.
+As discussed in Wettstein and Wallace (2010), large-scale structures in the atmospheric circulation are increasingly prevalent at lowerfrequency time scales.
 Analogous calculations based on monthly mean data (not shown) reveal a slight extension of the region of positive correlations at all latitudes, but overall the results are qualitatively unchanged.
 Notably, the midlatitude correlation structure is still dominated by alternating negative and positive anomalies beyond 2500 km, with little evidence of zonally coherent motions.

-How does the average correlation structure shown in Fig. 7b project onto the EOFs of 407 the circulation?
-Fig. 8 characterizes the (top) "predicted" and (bottom) "actual" EOFs of 408 zonally-varying Z{850} calculated separately for each latitude (e.g., results at 60° N indicate the 409 variance expressed by EOFs of Z{850} sampled along the 60° N latitude circle).
-The "predicted" 410 EOFs are found assuming the statistics of Z{850} are zonally uniform.
-In this case, the results 411 of the EOF analysis correspond to a Fourier decomposition of the flow (see discussion in 412 Section 3), and the variance captured by each wavenumber is determined by the average 413 correlation structure (Fig. 7b) applied to (3).
-Wavenumber 0 (i.e., annular mode) variability 414 emerges as the leading predicted EOF of the flow at virtually all latitudes, but explains a 415 much larger fraction of the variance of the flow in the tropics and polar regions than it does 416 in middle latitudes, where wavenumbers 0, 1, 2, and 3 are of nearly equal importance.
-The weak amplitude of wavenumber 0 variability in middle latitudes is consistent with the lack of zonally coherent motions in the average correlation structures shown in Fig. 7b.
+How does the average correlation structure shown in Fig. 7b project onto the EOFs of the circulation?
+Figure 8 characterizes the (top) "predicted" and (bottom) "actual" EOFs of zonally varying $Z{850}$ calculated separately for each latitude (e.g., results at 60°N indicate the variance expressed by EOFs of $Z{850}$ sampled along the 60°N latitude circle).
+The predicted EOFs are found assuming the statistics of $Z{850}$ are zonally uniform.
+In this case, the results of the EOF analysis correspond to a Fourier decomposition of the flow (see discussion in section 3), and the variance captured by each wavenumber is determined by the average correlation structure (Fig. 7b) applied to Eq.
+(3).
+Wavenumber-0 (i.e., annular mode) variability emerges as the leading predicted EOF of the flow at virtually all latitudes but explains a much larger fraction of the variance of the flow in the tropics and the polar regions than it does in middle latitudes, where wavenumbers 0, 1, 2, and 3 are of nearly equal importance.
+The weak amplitude of wavenumber-0 variability in middle latitudes is consistent with the lack of zonally coherent motions in the average correlation structures shown in Fig. 7b.